 When a blog is “highly trusted” by Google (a red or blue smiley face) the links have value.
 They have authority and weight behind them.
-To the point that marketeers and scammers are willing to pay for hyperlinks on site with a high enough Pagerank.
-It happens all the time.
+To the point that marketeers and scammers were willing to pay for hyperlinks on site with a high enough PageRank.
+It still happens.
 I get emails on a regular basis from scammers wanting to buy links on Associate’s Mind.

-All because Associate’s Mind has a Pagerank between 5 and 6 – depending on the month, how the winds blow, and whatever tweaks & adjustments Google makes to the “Almighty Algorithm.”
+All because Associate’s Mind had a Pagerank between 5 and 6 – depending on the month, how the winds blow, and whatever tweaks & adjustments Google made to the “Almighty Algorithm.”
 How did Associate’s Mind receive such a rank?
-What’s the alchemical formula that propels one up the charts?
+What was the alchemical formula that propels one up the charts?
 As far as I can tell:

 - Develop trust

 What does that mean?
 Largely, it means that SEO is often overrated.